Board of Directors and Staff

 When not working, volunteering, or changing the sheets in their AirBnB, Whitney enjoys spending time in her garden, touring artist studios, traveling, hanging out with genuine people and building meaningful relationships.

-As a native Bermudian, Jenny loves small towns and communities and the lifestyle they afford.
-She and her husband, Todd, were part-time homeowners in Waitsfield for 12 years, and made the move from Pittsburgh, PA to became full-time residents there in 2011.
-They moved to Waterbury in 2016.
-Jenny is Head of Marketing and Development for Spruce Peak Performing Arts Center, a non-profit organization.
-It's a major change from a corporate career in marketing, brand management, innovation and business development with GlaxoSmithKline, Keurig and Meredith Corporation, respectively.
-With SPPAC, she works to inspire, educate and entertain diverse audiences, but especially those in central and Northern VT communities, and is passionate about helping an organization she believes in advance their mission.
+As a native Bermudian, Jenny loves small towns and communities, and the lifestyle they afford.
+She and her husband, Todd, were part-time homeowners in Waitsfield for 12 years, before moving from Pittsburgh, PA in 2011 to become full-time residents there, and then in 2016, moved to Waterbury.
+Jenny is Head of Marketing and Business Development for Spruce Peak Performing Arts Center, a non-profit organization in Stowe.
+Prior to switching to the non-profit world, her corporate career included positions in marketing, shopper marketing, sales, brand management and business development with GlaxoSmithKline, Green Mountain Coffee Roasters, Keurig and Meredith Corporation, respectively.
+With SPPAC, she works to inspire, educate and entertain diverse audiences in and around central and Northern VT communities, and is passionate about helping the organization advance their mission.

-Outside the office, Jenny is committed to creating economic vibrancy and smart, sustainable growth for Waterbury.
-She is particularly proud to be part of the RW team that’s helping keep Waterbury an amazing place to live, work and play.
-Jenny and Todd are very active in Waterbury and stay connected with surrounding communities.
-They are avid skiers, alpine and nordic, enjoy fat biking, snowshoeing, hiking, traveling nationally and internationally, and appreciate artisan food, craft beer and great wine.
-They share a passion for the VT lifestyle!
+Away from the office, Jenny is committed to creating economic vibrancy and smart, sustainable growth for Waterbury.
+She is particularly proud to be part of the RW team and wants to help keep Waterbury an amazing place to live, work and play.
+Jenny and Todd share a passion for the VT lifestyle.
+They’re very active in Waterbury, and keep connected with the surrounding communities of Stowe and the MRV.
+They are avid skiers, alpine and nordic, enjoy fat biking, snowshoeing, hiking, traveling, and cooking with lots of appreciation for Vermont's artisan foods and craft beers.

 David has lived and worked in the Waterbury area his entire life.
 Various members of the Luce family have had businesses in Waterbury village from the early 1890's until as recently as 2017.
 Dave himself has been an owner/partner of a restaurant located in downtown Waterbury.
 During his time at Keurig Green Mountain, Dave had the opportunity to participate in many community involvement projects with local non-profits, and developed an affinity for giving back, working on eight Habitat for Humanity homes central Vermont.
 After 25 years at Keurig Green Mountain he left to spend more time with his kids, family, and focus on doing all those things that just never quite got done.
 Since then he has been using his analytical approach to business and project management to help local non-profits complete a variety of initiatives.